Monday, November 25, 2024

 This started me getting involved in health; my wrist injury was the main instigator of this pursuit, leading me to understand more about the human body and Chinese Medicine.
 I became fascinated with the body and Qi Gong and opened the door to a path that unified nature, health, and the body.
 A friend in my Tai Chi class told me about a Qi Gong master named Dr. Wong.
 I immediately attended his class that Saturday.
 Dr. Wong began discussing Traditional Chinese Medicine theory and how Qi Gong was an integral path.

 Soon after, I attended the famous Energetic Retreat in Washington State, where I first met Fook Yueng.
 Fook Yueng is a renowned Qi Gong master who demonstrated some serious skills even in his 80s.
-At that retreat, I also met Gao Fu, a famous Chen Tai Chi Master, also in her 80s.
+At that retreat, I also met Gao Fu, a famous Chen Tai Chi Master who was also in her 80s.
 Both these masters were so healthy and fit that I knew I needed to commit to this path.
 I also thought to myself that I felt like my old art school days of tripping in the mountain, but I was able to do it without drugs, and more importantly, it was positive and healing with no adverse side effects.